Pine Coffee Table Makeover | Farmhouse Style

 Say hello to this lovely orange pine coffee table I picked up at my local thrift store.

-With the base painted, I set to work on the top.
+Now that the base was painted, I got to work on the top.

 This post contains links to affiliate sites outside of LostandFoundDecor.com.
 Links are provided for your convenience and comply with all affiliate program rules and regulations.